-A mandatory orientation conducted by Student Affairs will be held in person or virtually at least one week prior to the first day of class for the fall and spring semesters.
+A mandatory orientation is held virtually by Student Affairs prior to registering for the Fall, Spring or Summer semesters.
 Students should participate in orientation to acquaint themselves with the staff, building, College Catalog and Student Handbook of the College.
 Additional orientation activities include but are not limited to:

-- Academic advising and registering for courses (if you have not already done so) - Meeting faculty and/or college administrators - Overview of the campus and its policies and functions - Student IDs - Parking decals - Orientation to technology and technical support (i.e. Canvas, Cengage, etc.)
+Academic advising and registering for courses (if you have not already done so)

+- Meeting faculty and/or college administrators - Overview of the campus and its policies and functions - Student IDs - Parking decals - Orientation to technology and technical support (i.e. Canvas, Cengage, etc.)